 Celery is a cool season crop that requires about 16 weeks of cool temperatures to mature.
-It is best to start celery indoors about 8 weeks before the last frost in the spring.
-When seedlings have 5 to 6 leaves, they can be set out.
+It is best to start celery indoors about eight weeks before the last frost in the spring.
+When seedlings have five to six leaves, they can be set out.

 How to Keep Celery from Tasting Bitter

-In order to determine what makes celery bitter, you may have to assess your growing conditions.
+In order to determine what makes celery bitter, assess your growing conditions.
 Celery needs extraordinarily rich, moisture retentive soil that is slightly wet but drains well.
 Celery also likes a soil pH between 5.8 and 6.8.
-If you are unsure of your soil acidity, you can take a soil sample and amend as needed.
+If you’re unsure of your soil acidity, have a soil sample tested and amend as needed.

-Heat is no friend to celery, which prefers cool temperatures between 60 degrees F. and 70 degrees F. Keep celery plants well watered during the growing season.
-Without adequate water, stalks will become stringy.
+Heat is no friend to celery, which prefers cool temperatures between 60 and 70 F. (16-21 C.).
+Keep celery plants well watered during the growing season.
+Without adequate water, stalks become stringy.

 Provide at least one mid-season application of compost, as celery is a heavy feeder.
-With proper growing conditions, it is easy to avoid that bitter-tasting, pungent celery.
+With proper growing conditions, it’s easy to avoid that bitter-tasting, pungent celery.

 Other Reasons for Bitter Tasting Stalks

-If you have provided all of the right growing conditions and are still asking yourself “why does my celery taste bitter,” it may be because you did not blanch the plants to protect the stalks from the sun.
+If you’ve provided all of the right growing conditions and are still asking yourself, “Why does my celery taste bitter?” it may be because you didn’t blanch the plants to protect the stalks from the sun.

 Blanching involves covering the stalks with straw, soil or rolled up paper cylinders.
 Blanching promotes healthy celery and encourages the production of chlorophyll.
 Celery that has been blanched 10 to 14 days prior to harvest will have a sweet and pleasing taste.
 Without blanching, celery can very quickly becomes bitter.